DOsgoodCU/filinks/README.md

   - make sure everything is cached, if only backups
   - make a version that can create short lists of stuff for donors/partners
   - figure out where to host for real version
-  - Columbia commons cant be scraped, emailed ac@columbia.edu asking about their many APIs...
+  - Columbia commons cant be scraped, emailed ac@columbia.edu asking about their many APIs, they will get back after friday (halloween)
     Should add to publications csv, find duplicates, ask which/both or if already commons just skip
   - Use ai to figure out which are not public domain, strategically use iri server with password.
   - formatting?